Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Wizkid

-Hip-Hop Song of the Year
+Hip-Hop Song Of The Year

-“F.N.F.
-(Let’s Go)” – Hitkidd & GloRilla
+‘F.N.F.
+(Let’s Go)’ – Hitkidd & GloRilla

-“First Class” – Jack Harlow
+‘First Class’ – Jack Harlow

-“Girls Want Girls” – Drake ft.
+‘Girls Want Girls’ – Drake ft.
 Lil Baby

-“Super Gremlin” – Kodak Black
+‘Super Gremlin’ – Kodak Black

-“WAIT FOR U” – Future ft.
+‘WAIT FOR U’ – Future ft.
 Drake & Tems

-Hip-Hop Artist of the Year
+Hip-Hop Artist Of The Year

 Drake